By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 You’ll need:

 To make, sauté the onion, garlic, carrots, and celery in olive oil of choice until the onions are translucent.
 Add the veggie or chicken stock, lentils, tomatoes and dipping spices, and bring to a boil.
 Simmer 20 to 30 minutes, until lentils are tender.
 Stir in the optional greens and cook for an additional few minutes until the greens have softened.
-Season with salts and peppers, and add more Dipping Spice Blend, if desired.
-Ladle into individual bowls, and finish each with a drizzle of Garlic and/or Lemon Flavored Olive Oil, chopped fresh parsley and optional Parmesan cheese.
+Season with salt and pepper, and add more Italian herbs, if desired.
+Ladle into individual bowls, and finish each with a drizzle of garlic and/or lemon flavored olive oils, chopped fresh parsley and optional Parmesan cheese.

 Related Recipe: Sweet Potato and Lentil Soup with Garlic Olive Oil